 Table 5.9.
-Impacts of Moze Heritage Site Restoration Alternative.
+Impacts of Moze Heritage Site Restoration.

-Environmental Consequences Alternative 8: Moze Heritage Site Tidal Restoration Physical Resources Hydrology and Water Quality Minor, short-term, direct, adverse impacts to water resources would occur due to proposed earth moving activities associated with the dike activities.
-Long-term, direct and indirect, beneficial impacts to hydrology and water resources would occur from riparian plantings and the resultant trapping of sediments and decreased erosion.
-Air Resources Short-term, direct, minor, adverse impacts would occur to air resources from exhaust emissions and dust during dike rehabilitation activities.
-No anticipated long-term beneficial or adverse impacts to air resources are anticipated.
-Sediment/Geology Short-term, direct, adverse impacts to sediment would occur from substrate disruptions during earth moving activities.
-Long-term, direct, beneficial impacts would occur to sediments due to sediment trapping and reduced erosion from riparian plantings.
-Climate Change No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to climate change.
-Biological Resources Fish & Habitats Short-term, direct, minor adverse impacts to fish and habitats would occur from earthmoving disturbances associated with the dike work.
+Fish & Habitats Short-term, direct, minor adverse impacts to fish and habitats would occur from earthmoving disturbances associated with the dike work.
 Long-term, minor, direct and indirect, beneficial impacts to swamp and estuarine habitat, and the species they support, would occur through the upper marsh and riverine swamp restoration and enhancement activities.
-The Trustees will initiate ESA and EFH consultations prior to the release of the Final RP/EA.
+The Trustees will complete ESA and EFH consultations prior to project implementation.
 Wildlife & Habitats Short-term, direct, minor adverse impacts to wildlife and their habitats would occur from earthmoving disturbances associated with the dike work.
 Long-term, minor, direct and indirect, beneficial impacts would occur to swamp and estuarine habitat, and the species they support, through the habitat restoration and enhancement activities.
 Socioeconomics Cultural and Historical Resources There are no known cultural or historical resources that would be negatively impacted during restoration because the project site avoids significant cultural and historical resources.
-A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to the release of the Final RP/EA.
+A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to project implementation.
 Recreation Long-term, direct and indirect, beneficial impacts are expected with potential for future recreational and tourism activities in areas around the restoration site.
 Transportation No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to transportation Public Health and safety No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to public health and safety.
-Environmental Justice This alternative does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.
+Environmental Justice This project does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.

-5.3.9 Alternative 9: Navassa Stormwater and Riparian Restoration (Preferred)
+5.3.9 Alternative 9: Navassa Stormwater and Riparian Restoration (Selected)

-This alternative includes 1) placing a conservation easement and 25' upland buffer along tidal creeks, 2) restoring riparian wetlands, 3) removing fill associated with an old rail crossing, 4) grading of the streambank contour once the fill is removed, 5) removing tires, trash, and other debris along a tributary to Sturgeon Creek, and 6) riparian planting following debris removal.
+This project includes 1) placing a conservation easement and 25' upland buffer along tidal creeks, 2) restoring riparian wetlands, 3) removing fill associated with an old rail crossing, 4) grading of the streambank contour once the fill is removed, 5) removing tires, trash, and other debris along a tributary to Sturgeon Creek, and 6) riparian planting following debris removal.